Secret-Python-Project/snake/README.md

 + Warm Fuzzies- much better

 Documentation implies that it works inplace of the above code, but does not explicitly say so.

+## Prove the Code Works
+Quick `while` loop making sure the code is doing what we think it is.